Experimental design for Partially Observed Markov Decision Processes: Discrete Examples

 \subsection{Adversarial game - A POMDP example}

 The following example describes an application of the above methods in the context of experimental economics.
-The problem is derived from Sachat et. al. \cite{adv}, in which we wish to model how humans change their game-playing strategies over time.
+The problem is derived from \cite{adv}, in which we wish to model how humans change their game-playing strategies over time.

 We set up a game with two players: a Row player and a Column player.
 They repeatedly play a game where both simultaneously choose either left or right, and they get rewards depending on the outcome, according to Table \ref{gamble}; the Row player would for example get $2$ and the Column player $0$ if both chose left.
 We follow \cite{adv} and assume that at any given play the Column player follows one of two strategies: the Nash-equilibrium strategy of choosing either left or right with $50 \%$ probability or the Gamble-safe strategy, where they only choose right.
 The player will pick either strategy based on a multinomial logistic model, where the probabilities depend on the last two plays of the Row player, and the last strategy chosen by the Column player.
 This results in a Partially Observed Markov Decision Process with the strategy employed being a hidden state giving rise to observed plays.